zisluiz/RedNet/README.md

 Added Dockerfile (builded with name "obeach") and docker-compose.yml with a image with compatible system requirements to run this project.

-Results obtained with "mestrado" dataset will be public available soon, compared with others semantic sgmentation algorithms.
+Results obtained with "mestrado" dataset will be public available soon, comparing this approach with others semantic sgmentation algorithms.

 # RedNet - original readme